-Significant in the organization and administration of Graduate Studies are the Graduate Faculty Assembly, Graduate Council, Graduate Faculty Review Committee, University Research Council, Director of Sponsored Programs, graduate advisers and coordinators, the faculty as a body, and the Dean of Graduate Studies.
+Significant in the organization and administration of Graduate Studies are the Graduate Faculty Assembly, Graduate Council, Graduate Faculty Review Committee, University Research Council, Director of Sponsored Programs, graduate advisers and coordinators, the faculty as a body, Director of Graduate Studies, and the Dean of Graduate Studies.
 The dean reports directly to the Provost and Vice-President for Academic Affairs.